 - 1. Communicating the impact on asset condition of the prioritized investments in the TAM plan.
-This assumes the prioritization process is complete with a set level of available resources. - 2.
+This assumes that the prioritization process is complete with a set level of available resources. - 2.
 Setting realistic goals for asset state of good repair to drive the capital planning process, including prioritization of projects.
-For example, if an agency sets a target of 30 percent of fleet beyond its useful life in 10 years, then that implies a certain investment profile/portfolio.
+For example, if your agency sets a target of 30% of fleet beyond its useful life in 10 years, then that implies a certain investment profile/portfolio.
 Agencies can use a scenario tool to see how prioritizing different program/project packages can get them closer to their state of good repair targets, using the target to drive the process of packaging needs into projects.
-These targets also help agencies define what state of good repair realistically means for them (e.g., that 100 percent state of good repair is unattainable given resource constraints).
-Furthermore, if current resources are insufficient to meet the long-range targets, agency leadership can use this information to communicate additional funding needs-e.g. "an additional \$X million will buy us this level of improvement in state of good repair."
+These targets also help agencies define what state of good repair realistically means for their agency (e.g. that 100% state of good repair is unattainable given resource constraints).
+Furthermore, if current resources are insufficient to meet the long-range targets, Agency leadership can use this information to communicate additional funding needs, e.g. "an additional \$X million dollars will buy us this level of improvement in state of good repair."

-Midterm targets can be updated on a rolling basis whenever the capital program is adjusted.
-For some agencies this may be annually, while for others it may be less frequent.
+Mid-term targets can be updated on a rolling basis whenever the capital program is adjusted.
+For some agencies, this may be annually while for others it may be less frequent.
 Long-term targets are generally updated less frequently.
 Some agencies may choose to update them every four years when the TAM plan is refreshed.
 These targets are more strategic in nature, using executive input bounded by likely revenue and expenses to set levels of state of good repair that will then drive the capital program.

-Table 2 summarizes recommended practices for setting short-, mid- and long-range asset condition targets.
+The table below summarizes recommended practice for setting short-, mid- and long-range asset condition targets.